52147/Blog/README.md

 8. (listen request)call back function from the port 3000 to check connection is successfully

 ## EJS
+Use ejs to decrease the same html code we use at header and footer because they are the same in every page In ejs, we need to add <%= xxx %> for javascript code and <%- include("partials/header"); -%> to include the same page

 ## CSS
 The css frame work is the part I most like because use bootstrap it's so easy to get the beautiful layout.